browserengineering/book/book/browsersandweb.md

 accessible in the future, mostly avoiding the inevitable obsolescence of most software.

-[^loss-of-control]: Loss of control not necessarily specific to the web - much of computing these days involves relying on mountains of other peoples’ code.
+[^loss-of-control]: Loss of control is not necessarily specific to the web---much of computing these days involves relying on mountains of other peoples’ code.

 Behind the philosophy lies a web browser's implementations of [inversion of